 Creating test VMs via GitLab CI

-You can use Yandex Cloud to automate routine tasks, such as running a specific script after each commit to the master
+You can use Yandex Cloud to automate routine tasks, such as running a specific script after each Git master

-- Set the VM up with a test application: Deploy a web server and components to support the test application to the VM.
-Write a test application that will reverse the words in a text sent to the server.
+- Configure the test application VM: Install a web server and test application components on the VM.
+Write a test application reversing words in a text sent to the server.

-- Check how the application works: Send a test request to check the server settings and the results.
+- Check how the application works: Send a test request to check whether the server settings are correct.

-- Create a VM disk snapshot: Create a VM disk snapshot for CI to use to create new VMs.
+- Create a VM disk snapshot: Create a disk snapshot that CI will use to create new VMs.

-- Create a VM with GitLab: Create a VM with GitLab
+- Create a GitLab VM: Create a GitLab

-to store CI settings and a functionality test script in a repository. - Configure GitLab: Create a file repository and get the parameters required for configuration.
+VM with a repository to store CI settings and a test script. - Configure GitLab: Create a file repository and get configuration parameters.

 - Configure Runner: Tool for performing tasks.